 - When does cover commence?

-Cover commences at the latter of crop emergence or two days after Primacy accepts request for cover.
+Cover commences two days after Primacy accepts request for cover, unless otherwise agreed.

 - When are premiums payable?

-The deposit premium will be payable by the date shown in the schedule of insurance.
-The balance is calculated when harvested yield information is submitted after ginning and will be payable by the date shown in the schedule of insurance.
+The deposit premium is payable to Primacy by the date specified in the Payments tab of Pulse.
+The balance is calculated when harvested yield information is submitted after ginning.
+Pulse will reflect the premium payment date for this premium balance also.

 - What happens if the area of the crops is incorrect?